-Enter the voltage and resistance of a short circuit into the calculator to determine the fault current.
+Enter the system voltage and the total equivalent impedance (or resistance in a DC circuit) of the fault path into the calculator to estimate the prospective fault current.

 - All Electrical Calculators